-Once you have established your Firewise landscape, it will need regular maintenance.
-Keep your Firewise landscape effective by regular pruning, mowing, raking, and removal of diseased, dying, or dead materials.
-Monitor your landscape for insects and disease, and control as necessary.
+Once you have established your low-ignition landscape, it will need regular maintenance.
+Keep your low-ignition landscape effective by regular pruning, mowing, raking and removal of diseased, dying or dead materials.
+Monitor your landscape for insects and disease and control as necessary.

 Zone 1—Clean and green

-This is where you will spend most of your time maintaining your Firewise landscape.
+This is where you will spend most of your time maintaining your low-ignition landscape.
 Regular sweeping and raking will keep walkways, patios and planting beds free from flammable debris.
-Maintain plant materials by removing spent flower heads and other dead or dying foliage several times throughout the growing season.
+Maintain plant materials by regular irrigation and removing spent flower heads and other dead or dying foliage several times throughout the growing season.

 In addition to this, make sure you:

 - Frequently remove needles and other debris from roofs and gutters of all structures.